 “Bassam and I are both GIANT foodies, but surprisingly, I’ve never eaten anything too strange.
 Just the usual strange foods that I think most travelers have tried like escargot and chocolate covered crickets.
 Bassam usually stays away from weird foods too, but when we are in Lebanon, Bassam’s home country, he will eat anything!
 One of his absolute favorite dishes, which I think is super weird, is called kibbeh nayyeh.
 It’s RAW minced lamb or beef, served with some mint leaves and olive oil.
 It’s prepared by being pounded, which people say makes it okay that it’s raw.

 So, what do you think?
 Would you try any of these?
+Obviously, there are many more strange foods you could include in this list – even some at McDonald’s around the world can be downright strange!
 What are some of the interesting dining experiences you’ve had?